What Else Science Requires of Time

 Stephen Hawking and James Hartle said the difficulty of knowing whether the past and future are infinite in duration turns on our ignorance of whether the universe’s positive energy is exactly canceled out by its negative energy.
 All the energy of gravitation and spacetime curvature is negative.
 If the total of the universe’s energy is non-zero and if quantum mechanics is to be trusted, including the law of conservation of energy, then time is infinite in the past and future.
 Here is the argument for this conclusion.
 The law of conservation of energy implies energy can change forms, but if the total were ever to be non-zero, then the total energy can never become zero in the future nor have been zero in the past because any change in the total to zero from non-zero or from non-zero to zero would violate the law of conservation of energy.
 So, if the total of the universe’s energy is non-zero and if quantum mechanics is to be trusted, then there always have been states whose total energy is non-zero, and there always will be states of non-zero energy.
 That suggests there can be no first instant or last instant and thus that time is eternal.

 There is no solid evidence that the total is non-zero, but a slim majority of the experts favor a non-zero total, although their confidence in this is not strong.
-Assuming there is a non-zero total, the favored theory of the future of the universe is the big chill theory.
+Assuming there is a non-zero total, there is no favored theory of the universe’s past, but the favored theory of the future is the big chill theory.
 The big chill theory implies the universe just keeps getting chillier forever as space expands and gets more dilute, and so there always will be changes and thus new events produced from old events.

 Here are more details of the big chill theory.
 The last star will burn out in 1015 years.
 Then all the stars and dust within each galaxy will fall into black holes.
 Then the material between galaxies will fall into black holes as well, and finally in about 10100 years all the black holes will evaporate, leaving only a soup of elementary particles that gets less dense and therefore “chillier” as the universe’s expansion continues.
 The microwave background radiation will red shift more and more into longer wavelength radio waves.
 Future space will expand toward thermodynamic equilibrium.
 But because of vacuum energy, the temperature will only approach, but never quite reach, zero on the Kelvin scale.
 Thus the universe descends into a “big chill,” having the same amount of total energy it always has had.

-Here is more commentary about the end of time:
+Here is some final commentary about the end of time:

 In classical general relativity, the Big Bang is the beginning of spacetime; in quantum general relativity—whatever that may be, since nobody has a complete formulation of such a theory as yet—we don’t know whether the universe has a beginning or not.